gmhafiz/k8s-ha/README.md

 # Introduction

-Create a highly available kubernetes cluster v1.26 using `kubeadm`, `libvirt`,  `ansible`, `containerd`, `calico`, VMs deployed by vagrant with 1 virtual IP, 2 load balancers, 3 control planes and 3 worker nodes on Debian Bullseye 11.
+Create a highly available kubernetes cluster v1.27 using `kubeadm`, `libvirt`,  `ansible`, `containerd`, `calico`, VMs deployed by vagrant with 1 virtual IP, 2 load balancers, 3 control planes and 3 worker nodes on Debian Bookworm 12.
 Heavily adapted from https://youtu.be/c1SCdv2hYDc

 # In Short